bedops/bedops/docs/content/reference/file-management/compression/starch-specification.rst

 The ``nonUniqueBaseCount`` key specifies the sum of non-unique bases across all BED elements compressed into the chromosome stream.
 Non-uniqueness allows multiple counting of bases in elements which overlap.

 The ``uniqueBaseCount`` key specifies the sum of unique bases across all BED elements compressed into the chromosome stream.
 Uniqueness takes into account overlapping elements and therefore only counts bases once.

+The ``duplicateElementExists`` key specifies if there is a duplicate BED element somewhere within the compressed chromosome stream.
+A duplicate element is defined by matching chromosome name and start and stop coordinates; id, score, strand and other optional information are ignored when determining if a duplicate element exists.

+The ``nestedElementExists`` key specifies if there is a nested BED element somewhere within the compressed chromosome stream.
+Refer to BEDOPS documentation to see how a :ref:`nested element <nested_element>` is defined.

 .. _starch_archive_metadata_offset: